AlexisObel/Ob3l3xy.github.io/_posts/2024-06-12-THM-PyramidOfPain.md

 respective IOC in the pyramid of pain.
 I managed to capture the flag but here is my reasoning behind every option:

+> **The attacker has utilized these to accomplish their objective - Tools**
+>
-> The attacker has utilized these to accomplish their objective - **Tools** An attacker needs tools that will help with identifying vulnerable machines and networks up to the point of maintaining access using backdoors before they can achieve their objectives.
+>*An attacker needs tools that will help with identifying vulnerable machines and networks up to the point of maintaining access using backdoors before they can achieve their objectives.*
-{: .prompt-red }
+{: .prompt-info }

-> The attacker's plans and objectives - **TTP**
+> **The attacker's plans and objectives - TTP**
+>
-The techniques and procedures describe the methods and detailed steps of the attackers respectfully.
+>*The techniques and procedures describe the methods and detailed steps of the attackers respectfully.*
-{: .prompt-orange }
+{: .prompt-info }

-> These signatures can be used to attribute payloads and artifacts to an actor - **Hash values** Hash values can be used to identify malicious files and malware samples.
+> **These signatures can be used to attribute payloads and artifacts to an actor - Hash values**
+>
+>*Hash values can be used to identify malicious files and malware samples.*
-{: .prompt-yellow }
+{: .prompt-info }

+> **An attacker has purchased this and used it in a type-squatting campaign - Domain Names**
+>
-> An attacker has purchased this and used it in a type-squatting campaign - **Domain Names** Also known as domain-squatting, domain names similar to legitimate ones are used for malicious activities.
+> *Also known as domain-squatting, domain names similar to legitimate ones are used for malicious activities.*
-{: .prompt-green }
+{: .prompt-info }

-> These addresses can be used to identify the infrastructure an attacker is using for their campaign - **IP addresses**
+> **These addresses can be used to identify the infrastructure an attacker is using for their campaign - IP addresses**
+>
-Websites and network devices are identified by IP addresses.
-Both can be used in the form of malicious websites, compromised hosts such as bots, etc {: .prompt-blue }
+>*Websites and network devices are identified by IP addresses.
+Both can be used in the form of malicious websites, compromised hosts such as bots, etc*
+{: .prompt-info }

-> These artifacts can present themselves as C2 traffic for example - **Network** C2 traffic is a type of network artifact
+> **These artifacts can present themselves as C2 traffic for example - Network**
+>
+>*C2 traffic is a type of network artifact*
-{: .prompt-gray }
+{: .prompt-info }

 That concludes the Pyramid of Pain learning path on THM, onto the next! &#x1F60A;